ZhigalovSergey/IT_Notes/MSSQL/SSIS/Upload_ZIP_by_SCP_SFTP/GFK/ScriptMain.cs.md

                 string FileDelimiter = "\t";        //You can provide comma or pipe or whatever you like string FileExtension = ".txt";      //Provide the extension you like such as .txt or .csv

-                //Create Connection to SQL Server in which you like to load files string MDWHConnection = "Data Source=dwh.prod.lan;Initial Catalog=MDWH;Provider=SQLNCLI11.1;Integrated Security=SSPI;Auto Translate=False";

                 //Create DestinationFolder
                 if (!Directory.Exists(DestinationFolder))
                 {